-As one of 222 companies world-wide - and one of 2 in Denmark - Elvang has in the autumn of 2018 been appointed as Guaranteed Member at the World Fair Trade Organization.
-This is the WFTO’s most restrictive type of certification.
+As one of 222 companies world-wide - and one of 2 in Denmark - in the autumn of 2018 Elvang has been appointed Guaranteed Member of the World Fair Trade Organization.
+This is the most restrictive type of certification through the WFTO.

 This certification by the WFTO means that an investigation of the overall value chain has been carried out - both of the company in Denmark and its Peruvian suppliers.